joelek/ts-autoguard/readme.md

 UnionBodyTail = OptionalWS "|" OptionalWS Type
-UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType ComplexType = ArrayType or ObjectType or RecordType or ReferenceType or UnionType Type = PrimitiveType or ComplexType
+UnionType = OptionalWS "(" OptionalWS Type UnionBodyTail* OptionalWS ")" OptionalWS PrimitiveType = AnyType or BooleanType or NullType or NumberType or StringType or UndefinedType ComplexType = ArrayType or IntersectionType or ObjectType or RecordType or ReferenceType or UnionType Type = PrimitiveType or ComplexType
 SchemaDefinition = ObjectType
 ```